kpose/react-native-blocks/README.md

 ## Example

-As a guide, we have included an example smart contract, this contract have alreday been deployed on the blockchain.
+As a guide, we have included an example smart contract.
+This contract have alreday been deployed on the ropsten testnet so no real token would be used.
 Our example will read and write data on the blockchain.

 ## Libraries